apache/jackrabbit-oak/oak-doc/src/site/markdown/osgi_config.md

 : Size in MB.
 In memory cache for storing small files whose size is less than `maxCachedBinarySize`.
 This helps in better performance when lots of small binaries are accessed frequently.

+cacheSize
+: Default - 0
+: Size in bytes of FileDataStore cache.
+Cache is enabled when cacheSize > 0.
+Default is disabled.

+cachePath
+: Default - ${home.dir}/repository/datastore
+: Path of local file system cache

 #### Jackrabbit 2 - S3DataStore

 _PID `org.apache.jackrabbit.oak.plugins.blob.datastore.S3DataStore`_